Improving HIV and sexual health services for people of African and Caribbean heritage in Bristol

-Common Ambition Bristol is a major new 3- year project led by African Voices Forum/ Brigstowe working in partnership with people of African and Caribbean heritage and sexual health care staff to reduce HIV infections, stigma and generally improve sexual health.
-The project will support people to make decisions about their own communities’ specific sexual health needs.
+Common Ambition Bristol (CAB) is a major 3- year community powered project led by Brigstowe and African Voices Forum working with the African and Caribbean heritage communities in Bristol to reduce HIV diagnosis, stigma and generally improve sexual health.

-The project is being led by Brigstowe (Bristol charity for people living with HIV) and African Voices Forum (Bristol network of African and African-Caribbean community organisations) working in collaboration with African and Caribbean communities.
-They will be working in partnership with health care professionals from Unity Sexual Health and the public health team from Bristol City Council to introduce new ways to improve HIV testing and broader sexual health services.
-Researchers from the University of Bristol will work in collaboration with community members to evaluate the project.
+This is a huge co-production project which includes health care professionals from Unity Sexual Health and the public health team from Bristol City Council to introduce new ways to improve HIV testing and broader sexual health services; as well as researchers from the University of Bristol working in collaboration with community members to evaluate the project.

 In Bristol, 2.7 people out of 1,000 aged between 15 and 59 are living with HIV.
 The rate has been steadily increasing since 2011 and is higher than the average for England (2.4 per 1,000 people).There are a disproportionate number of people of African and Caribbean heritage in Bristol who are:

 1) Unaware they are HIV positive and only diagnosed once their infection is advanced and they have become seriously ill

 2) Unaware they are HIV positive and are at greater risk of passing the virus on to others through unprotected sex

 3) Have identified problems with accessing HIV and sexual health services.